-Brittany graduated from Notre Dame Law School, magna cum laude.
-She was recognized as Outstanding Oralist in Legal Research and Writing, and was a member of the Hispanic Law Student’s Association.
+Prior to joining the firm, Brittany was as a trial lawyer at New Orleans, Louisiana firm Jones Walker LLP.
+She graduated from Notre Dame Law School, magna cum laude.
+Brittany was recognized as Outstanding Oralist in Legal Research and Writing, and was a member of the Hispanic Law Student’s Association.
 She also served as the Solicitations Editor for the school’s Journal of Legislation.

 Brittany has a fierce competitive spirit both in and outside of the courtroom.
 She was a nationally ranked tennis player as a youth and played varsity level college tennis.
 She drew upon her love of tennis when she volunteered for A’s and Aces, a non-profit designed to provide academic assistance, life skills and tennis to New Orleans public school children.